 Types of Production

-The way in which production is organized to manufacture a product depends on the quantity required and on the type of product.
+How production is organized to manufacture a product depends on the quantity required and on the type of product.
 It is usual to classify types of the product under three main headings namely, job production, flow production and an intermediate type called batch production.

 - Flow Production or Continuous Production: Where the products are required in a continuous supply the production can be arranged to “flow” from one operation to the next.
 The same requirements are analyzed and the production planning department will load the manufacturing department to an optimum level to be reached after an initial build-up.
 This build-up is required to allow the operatives to reach the budget speeds for the department and to allow time to cure the teething troubles not ironed out in the pre-production period.
-The programme, as this loading is usually called, provides the manufacturing department with its instructions regarding levels of production.
-Repetitive nature of the processes greatly simplifies the production control problems.
+The program, as this loading is usually called, provides the manufacturing department with its instructions regarding levels of production.
+The repetitive nature of the processes greatly simplifies production control problems.

-- Job Production (Jobbing): This is the “special order” or one of type.
+- Job Production (Jobbing): This is the “special order” or one type.
 It is usually carried out by firms engaged in sub-contract work such as tool making, machining sheet-metal work and sub-assembly for larger firms concentrating on mass production or for customers requiring special equipment.
 Jobs are carried out to the customers’ special requirements on specifications.
-The selling price is usually based on past experience.
+The selling price is usually based on experience.
 This usually requires a wide range of workers and labor must be fairly versatile.
 Since the volume of production will vary, finances must be flexible, probably product layout is advisable.
 Not a very efficient form of production, although it is very widespread.

 - Batch Production: When items are required in larger numbers it may be possible to look up for repetitive production.
 However, a fixed quantity of batch may still be required rather than a continuous supply.
 If a batch is required to fulfill a special order the items are usually completed in one run.
 A form of batch production is also used when certain machines and processes supply a variety of products to various departments or lines.
-In this case, a batch of, say two months’ work is made on product “A” and then the machine is changed over to product “B” to build-up the stock of “Brand” and so on.
+In this case, a batch of, say two months’ work is made on product “A” and then the machine is changed over to product “B” to build up the stock of “Brand” and so on.
 Often “mass” production is organized on a batch production basis, the batches following each other continuously.
-The reason for this is to break up the flow of product into convenient lots for checking to cost, handling inspection operator payment, and other purposes.
+The reason for this is to break up the flow of products into convenient lots for checking to cost, handling inspection operator payment, and other purposes.

 Note: It is not unusual for all three types of products to be found in a single factory and the differences between the three are more apparent than real in practice.